-I have always wondered if the culture of spending long hours at workplace is good or bad, is it really as harmful as the media projects it to be (Economic Times carried a long series on the life of people in technology companies), or people outside the industry perceive it to be, is it really required, is it forced upon or is it by choice.
+I have always wondered if the culture of spending long hours working at the workplace is good or bad.
+Is it really as harmful as the media projects it to be (the Economic Times carried a long series on the life of people in technology companies), or do people outside the industry perceive it to be?
+Is it really required, is it forced upon or is it by choice?

 1. I go home late every day, I am never home before 10:00 PM.
-But what I do not tell you is that I also start my day at 10:00 AM, and after I reach office around 11:00 AM, I go for lunch, followed by few coffee breaks, which easily take away around two to three hours of my time.
-It is already late afternoon by the time I effectively start working, and then I leave office around 9:00 PM.
-My net effective working hours 6-7 hours, same as the person who does a 9 to 5 routine job, its just that I work in a different cycle, but since I reach home late, I give everyone a perception that I work very hard and my company takes the hell out of me.
+But what I do not tell you is that I also start my day at 10:00 AM.
+After I reach the office around 11:00 AM, I go for lunch, followed by a few coffee breaks, which easily take away around two to three hours of my time.
+It is already late afternoon by the time I effectively start working, and then I leave the office around 9:00 PM.
+My net effective working hours are 6-7 hours, the same as the person who does a 9 to 5 routine job, it’s just that I work in a different cycle, but since I reach home late, I give everyone a perception that I work very hard and my company takes the hell out of me.

-2. When I walk into the office in the morning, I plan to leave late, as I want to clock more hours, sometimes for work and sometimes to give an impression that I am working too much, sometimes I want to impress my boss and sometimes my family and friends.
-So I walk in at 9, and then decide to work now and then and rest of the time spend clearing my personal mail boxes, doing my banking, tracking my investment portfolio and paying my bills and if all this is done, browsing the newspapers and other stuff on the net.
+2. When I walk into the office in the morning, I plan to leave late, as I want to clock more hours.
+Sometimes for work and sometimes to give the impression that I am working too much.
+Sometimes I want to impress my boss and sometimes my family and friends.
+So I walk in at 9 and then decide to work now and then.
+The rest of the time is spent clearing my personal mailboxes.
+Doing my banking, tracking my investment portfolio, and paying my bills.
+If all of this is done, browsing the newspapers and other stuff on the net.

-3. I genuinely believe that I must be in office before my boss walks into office and after he/she leaves, what I do and do not do is immaterial.
+3. I genuinely believe that I must be in the office before my boss walks into the office and after he/she leaves.
+What I do and do not do is immaterial.

-4. Since everyone else stays in office for long hours, I must stay or if I leave at 5 someone or the other will remark that I am leaving at half day.
-This is the most contagious one, when I stay back in office only because of peer pressure, not realizing that by staying back I am propagating the same pressure to others.
+4. Since everyone else stays in the office for long hours, I must stay.
+If I leave at 5 someone or the other will remark that I am leaving at half day.
+This is the most contagious one when I stay back in the office only because of peer pressure.
+Not realizing that by staying back I am propagating the same pressure to others.

-There are popular arguments about efficiency at work, or time management issues for long working hours, but in my experience, most of the people are pretty well organized and have no issues about either their efficiency to manage work or to manage their time.
+There are popular arguments about efficiency at work, or time management issues for long working hours.
+But in my experience, most people are pretty well organized and have no issues with either their efficiency to manage work or to manage their time.
 The questions that we need to answer honestly for ourselves are:

-- Is it really required for me to be sitting long hours in office, or I am there because I just enjoy being there?
+- Is it really required for me to be sitting long hours in the office?
+Or I am there because I just enjoy being there?

-- Do I really work long hours or I just give a perception of working long hours, by staying longer at office?
+- Do I really work long hours?
+Or do I just give a perception of working long hours, by staying longer at the office?